enfuego27826/psdv_assignment_website/psdv1.md

 #### 3. **Conda Installation**
-For a full RAPIDS setup, using conda is recommended -
+For a full RAPIDS setup, using conda is recommended (use a bash terminal for below)-

 ```bash
 # Install Miniconda or Anaconda first